Will-Nolen99/disc_golf_score_card/README.md

 Disc golf score card implemented using kivy and python.
 The goal was to create an app.

 # Final App
-While quite ugly the app is full functional.
+While quite ugly the app is fully functional.

 To build the project into an app see the instructions on kivy's website: https://kivy.org/doc/stable/guide/packaging-android.html